microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/informationprotectionlabel-evaluateremoval.md

 ---
-title: "informationProtectionLabel: evaluateRemoval"
+title: "informationProtectionLabel: evaluateRemoval (deprecated)"
-description: "Evaluate which label to remove and how to remove it based on existing content info." ms.localizationpriority: medium
+description: "Evaluate which label to remove and how to remove it based on existing content info. (deprecated)" ms.localizationpriority: medium
 author: "tommoser"
 ms.prod: "security"
 doc_type: "apiPageType"
 ---

-# informationProtectionLabel: evaluateRemoval
+# informationProtectionLabel: evaluateRemoval (deprecated)

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

+> [!CAUTION]
+> The `evaluateRemoval` API is deprecated and will stop returning data on August 30, 2022.
+Please use the new [evaluateRemoval API](./security-informationprotection-sensitivitylabel-evaluateremoval.md).

 Indicate to the consuming application what actions it should take to remove the label information.